Episode 306 - Church Union

 There was no enthusiasm for a war with Christians, and the French and Spanish clergy complained that they were tapped out.

-Between 1204 and 1261, there had already been a fifth, sixth, and seventh crusade, along with the Albigensian Crusade in the south of France, the Spanish Reconquista, and dozens of smaller efforts to eliminate heresy.
+Between twelve oh four and twelve sixty-one there had already been a fifth, sixth, and seventh crusade, along with the Albigensian Crusade in the south of France, the Spanish Reconquista, and dozens of smaller efforts to eliminate heresy.

 There was one figure who was interested in attacking Byzantium, someone I've not mentioned until now, Manfred of Sicily.